Jonesyme/BitWatch/README.md

-## BitWatch - An app to fetch and display Bitcoin prices using MVC architecture
+## BitWatch - An app to fetch and display Bitcoin prices using MVC
 NOTE: For an MVVMC-based approach, see my [BitPrice](https://github.com/Jonesyme/BitWatch) project

 ### The solution consists of three main pieces: